Call 24/7 (405) 232-1985

 In addition to HIPAA, there are state laws to consider when requesting your medical records.

 In Oklahoma, third parties are not allowed to access your medical records without your express permission.
-There is a standard form you can give you your medical providers to release your records.
+There is a standard form you can give your medical providers to release your records.

 While you do have access to your own records, you may need to pay a fee for copies.
 It is possible you will be charged fifty cents per page.
 For electronic records, you cannot be charged more than thirty cents per page.